Sialkot women's cricket team: History

 Sialkot joined the National Women's Cricket Championship for its second season in 2005–06, losing all three of their matches in the Lahore Zone.
 The side competed in every subsequent edition of the National Women's Cricket Championship until it ended in 2017.
 They qualified for the final of Pool B in 2012–13, but lost to Islamabad.
 In 2016, they qualified for the final Super League stage, finishing 5th overall.

 Players

 Notable players

-Players who played for Sialkot and played internationally are listed below, in order of first international appearance (given in brackets):
+The players who played for Sialkot and for Pakistan internationally are listed below, in order of first international appearance (given in brackets):